pacificclimate/design-value-explorer/docs/deployment.md

 ### Overview

+1. Creation of a deployment directory has been automated.
+The automation creates a directory that:

+   1. contains all the necessary artifacts for deployment (needing minimal tweaking) using Docker Compose; and
+   2. follows the standards for the structure of such directories that we recently established for deployments.

+   See below for details on how to use the automation.

-1. A production Docker image, `pcic/dash-dv-explorer` is automatically built on Dockerhub.
+2. A production Docker image, `pcic/dash-dv-explorer` is automatically built on Dockerhub.

-1. All production-related Docker infrastructure is in the repo under `docker/production`.
+3. All production-related Docker infrastructure is in the repo under `docker/production`.
+4. The following things are mounted to the Docker container and can be updated locally as needed (requiring a restart of the container):

-1. Data files are mounted to the docker container.
+   1. Data files.

-1. A live-updatable configuration file can be mounted to the container.
-   The `docker-compose.yml` contains a mount for this already, for a file at  `docker/production/config.yml`.
-You may wish to change this.
+   2. App configuration files.
+   3. App and Gunicorn logging configuration files.

-1. The usual `docker-compose` commands can be used to start, stop, and restart the container.
+5. The usual `docker-compose` commands can be used to start, stop, and restart the container.

-1. Proxying:
+6. Proxying:
   - Dash applications apparently know the domain they are proxied from.
     (Guessing this is via an HTTP header.)
   - They do not know the base URL path used by the proxy, so this must be